 Police, fire, and other emergency vehicles sometimes are equipped with devices that allow personnel to change traffic lights when responding to emergencies.
+Preemption systems are coordinated with intersection controllers to provide for an orderly transition to the green light.
 These mobile infrared transmitters (MIRTs) emit an infrared beam, which is detected by a sensor installed on some traffic lights.
-A MIRT has a range of 1,500 feet, allowing traffic to clear before an emergency vehicle approaches an intersection.
+Under clear atmospheric conditions, a MIRT has a range of 2,500 feet, allowing traffic to clear before an emergency vehicle approaches an intersection.
 While these devices can help expedite the response of police, fire-fighters, and emergency medical technicians, many people have expressed concern that the devices also could be used inappropriately by the general public.

-The primary MIRT system used by emergency responders is marketed by the 3M company and sold under the name Opticom.
-Reportedly, for a fraction of 3M's price, several companies sell a version of the technology that can be plugged into a car's cigarette lighter and mounted on the dashboard.
-A MIRT evidently can be purchased over the Internet for \$300 to \$900.
-While not all traffic lights are equipped with infrared sensors, it has been pointed out that there is potential for serious traffic accidents if MIRTs are available to the public.
-Although Michigan law already prohibits interfering with a traffic signal, a violation is a civil infraction.
-It has been suggested that the use of MIRTs should be specifically prohibited and subject to criminal penalties.
+The primary MIRT system used emergency responders is marketed by the 3M company and sold under the name Opticom.
+Reportedly, for a fraction of 3M's price, several companies sell a version of the technology that can be plugged into a car's cigarette lighter and mounted on the A MIRT evidently can be dashboard. purchased over the Internet for \$300 to While not all traffic lights are equipped with infrared sensors, it has been pointed out that there is potential for serious traffic accidents if MIRTs are available to the public.
+Although Michigan law already prohibits interfering with a traffic signal, a violation is a civil infraction. suggested that the use of MIRTs should be specifically prohibited and subject to criminal penalties.